systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Review the `Diagram Outline Panel`:
 * **Four Changes notifications (red tools)**: (no action needed)
-  * Each of the four AWS Assets you used has a red tools Changes notification, which is telling you that this resource does not exist yet.
+  * Each of the four AWS Assets you used has a red tools Changes notification, which tells you that this resource does not exist yet.
   * These Resources will be created once you click `Apply Changes` in a moment.
 Once they exist, these Confirmations will turn green.

 * **Two Qualification warnings (orange exclamation point)**: (no action needed)